marcosdotme/cz-bitbucket-jira-plugin/README.md

 The default value for this config is `32`.

 ## Usage
-As long it's an [Commitizen](https://github.com/commitizen-tools/commitizen) plugin, you can:
+As it is a [Commitizen](https://github.com/commitizen-tools/commitizen) plugin, you can:

 ```shell
 cz